truenas/documentation/content/References/ACLPrimer.md

 TrueNAS administrators should also use NFSv4 ACLs if their **infrastructure requires advanced NFSv4 ACL features**.
 NFSv4 ACLs have many features that meet critical business needs and simplify server administration, such as the ability to explicitly deny users or groups access to a share, and the ability to differentiate entries that are inherited and non-inherited.

-### When to POSIX ACLs
+### When to use POSIX ACLs

-* Backup strategy for the TrueNAS data does not support native NFSv4 ACLs.
-POSIX1E ACLs have a long history on the Linux platform and many backup products that access the server outside of the SMB protocol will not be able to understand and preserve native NFSv4 ACLs.
-If this is the case, then POSIX1E ACL type must be selected to maintain compatibility with the backup product.
-Note: when making decisions about how you’re configuring ACLs, also take the extra time to verify that you can restore the permissions correctly from backups.
+TrueNAS administrators should use POSIX ACLs when their organization's **data backup strategy does not suppor native NFSv4 ACLs**.
+Since the Linux platform used POSIX for a long time, many backup products that access the server outside of the SMB protocol will not be able to understand or preserve native NFSv4 ACLs.

+{{< hint info >}}
+**Note:** When deciding how to configuring ACLs, administrators should also take time to verify that they can restore permissions correctly from backups.
+{{< /hint >}}

-* TrueNAS is a backup target for clients that have POSIX1E ACLs in use.
-Many administrators take advantage of the tremendous safety and data protection that ZFS gives by making their TrueNAS server a target for file-based backups from computers on their networks.
-Just like mentioned above, POSIX1E ACLs have a long history on Linux.
-There are many common file-based backup or synchronization tools that are POSIX1E ACL aware, e.g. rsync.
-If you wish to preserve POSIX1E ACLs from the client, then POSIX1E ACLs are a requirement.
+Inversely, TrueNAS administrators should use POSIX ACLs when TrueNAS is the backup target for clients that use POSIX ACLs.
+Since ZFS provides superb safety and data protection, many administrators use their TrueNAS system as a target for file-based backups from computers on their networks.
+Using POSIX ACLs preserves POSIX.1e ACLs from client systems.

-* ZFS replication to non-TrueNAS ZFS on Linux.
-If the SMB dataset is replicated to another non-TrueNAS Linux server with ZFS on Linux, and this server is expected to be able to seamlessly take over serving files in a disaster recovery scenario, then POSIX1E ACLs must be used.
+TrueNAS administrators should also use POSIX ACLs if they wish to **replicate ZFS filesystems on SMB datasets to other non-TrueNAS Linux** servers.
+Especially when the Linux server should be able to seamlessly take over serving files in a disaster recovery scenario.